vasylbruchko/FileRenamer/README.md

 <br>
 Changing matching criteria:

-Step 1: Find the two lines with hostname_pattern and change the entries between the single quotes ('')
+Step 1: Find the two lines with hostname_pattern.

+Step 2: Change the entries between the single quotes ('')

 	Default: hostname_pattern = r'host-name\s+(\S+);' will search for the following name pattern: host-name filename;

 	Example 1: hostname_pattern = r'hostname\s+"(\S+)"' will search for the following name pattern: hostname "filename"
+NOTE: Use https://www.dataquest.io/blog/regex-cheatsheet/ to help you choose the correct regular expression and test it with https://regex101.com/
 <br>
 <br>
 <br>